Dynamic Incident Response: A Framework for Security Teams — book cover showing the title over a mountain landscape

 Ransomware Response

-Comprehensive guidance for ransomware incidents: containment strategies, negotiation considerations, recovery planning, decryption options, and lessons from real-world attacks including NotPetya, LockBit, and Scattered Spider.
+Contain and recover from ransomware incidents with containment strategies, negotiation considerations, recovery planning, decryption options, and lessons from real-world attacks including NotPetya, LockBit, and Scattered Spider.

 Cloud Incident Response

-Cloud-specific IR techniques for AWS, Azure, and GCP.
-Evidence preservation with EBS snapshots, CloudTrail and Azure Monitor log analysis, IAM investigation, and Kubernetes security events.
+Investigate cloud environments across AWS, Azure, and GCP.
+Preserve evidence with EBS snapshots, analyze CloudTrail and Azure Monitor logs, trace IAM activity, and respond to Kubernetes security events.

 Digital Forensics and Investigation

-Memory forensics with Volatility and MemProcFS, Windows event log analysis with Hayabusa, disk forensics, malware analysis, lateral movement detection, and root cause analysis techniques.
+Uncover attacker activity through memory forensics with Volatility and MemProcFS, Windows event log analysis with Hayabusa, disk forensics, malware analysis, lateral movement detection, and root cause analysis.

 OT/ICS Security

-Incident response for operational technology and industrial control systems.
-Purdue model segmentation, safety instrumented systems, and bridging the IT-OT gap during incidents.
+Protect critical infrastructure with incident response techniques for operational technology and industrial control systems.
+Learn Purdue model segmentation, safety instrumented systems, and how to bridge the IT-OT gap during incidents.

 AI in Incident Response